-VMware has been running GrootFS in PWS since early July.
+VMware has been running GrootFS since early July.
 The VMware Cloud Operations team authored an article in the VMware Engineering Blog which describes the journey we went through to make sure that GrootFS works sufficiently well in a production environment.

 SUSE has also been using GrootFS in its containerized version of Cloud Foundry.
 SUSE prefers GrootFS because it doesn’t want to have the AUFS Kernel module installed in its Kernels and the SUSE stemcell.

 With GrootFS’ arrival, the CF Garden team will soon be looking to deprecate garden-shed.
 In the meantime, we would like to gain some more confidence that GrootFS works in a variety of production environments and make it the default option in cf-deployment.